 Below is a large chunk of R code along with some comments about what the code does.
-The purpose of this example is to show that with relative little code (excluding blank lines and comments, there are only 35 lines of R code here) you can go from opening a dataset to making a graph that answers you research question.
+The purpose of this example is to show that with relatively little code (excluding blank lines and comments, there are only 35 lines of R code here) you can go from opening a data set to making a graph that answers your research question.
 I don’t expect you to understand any of this code as it is fairly complex and involves many different concepts in programming.
 So if the code is scary - and for many early programmers seeing a bunch of code that you don’t understand is scary and overwhelming - feel free to ignore the code itself.

-At the time of this writing, the FBI had just released 2020 crime data which showed about a 30% increase in murders relative to 2019.
+At the time of this writing, the FBI had just released 2020 crime data, which showed about a 30% increase in murders relative to 2019.
 This had led to an explosion of (in my opinion highly premature) explanations of why exactly murder went up so much in 2020.
 A common explanation is that it is largely driven by gun violence among gang members who are killing each other in a cyclical pattern of murders followed by retaliatory murders.
-For our coding example, we’ll examine that claim by seeing if gang violence did indeed increase, and whether they increased more than other types of murders.
+For our coding example, we’ll examine that claim by seeing if gang violence did indeed increase, and whether it increased more than other types of murders.

 The end result is the graph below.
 It is, in my opinion, a fairly strong answer to our question.
 It shows the percent change in murders by the victim-offender relationship from 2019 to 2020.
-This is using FBI murder data which technically does have a variable that says if the murder is gang related, but it’s a very flawed variable (i.e. vast undercount of gang-related murders) so I prefer to use stranger and acquaintance murders as a proxy.
+This is using FBI murder data, which technically does have a variable that says if the murder is gang related, but it’s a very flawed variable (i.e. vast undercount of gang-related murders) so I prefer to use stranger and acquaintance murders as a rough proxy.
 And we now have an easy to read graph that shows that while indeed stranger and acquaintance murders did go up a lot, nearly all relationship groups experienced far more murders in 2020 than in 2019.
-This suggests that there was a broad increase in murder in 2020, and was not driven merely by an increase in one or a few groups.
+This suggests that there was a broad increase in murder in 2020, and it was not driven merely by an increase in one or a few groups.

 These graphs (though modified to a table instead of a graph) were included in a article I contributed to on the site FiveThirtyEight in discussing the murder increase in 2020.
-So this is an actual work product that is used in major media publications - and is something that you’ll be able to do by the end of this book.
+So this is an actual work product that is used in a major media publication - and is something that you’ll be able to do by the end of this book.
 For nearly all research you do you’ll follow the same process as in this example: load data into R, clean it somehow, and create a graph or a table or do a regression on it.
 While this can range from very simple to very complex depending on your exact situation (and how clean the data is that you start with), all research projects are essentially the same.

-library(dplyr) # Used to aggregate data #> #> Attaching package: 'dplyr' # The following objects are masked from 'package:stats': #> #> filter, lag #> The following objects are masked from 'package:base': #> #> intersect, setdiff, setequal, union library(ggplot2) # Used to make the graph library(crimeutils) # Used to capitalize words in a column library(tidyr) # Used to reshape the data # Load in the data <- readRDS("data/shr_1976_2020.rds") shr # See which agencies reported in 2019 and 2020 # An "ori" is a unique identified for agencies in FBI data <- shr$ori[shr$year == 2019] agencies_2019 <- shr$ori[shr$year == 2020] agencies_2020 # Get which agencies reported in both years so we have an apples-to-apples comparison <- agencies_2019[agencies_2019 %in% agencies_2020] agencies_in_both # Keep just data from 2019 and 2020 and where the agencies is one of the # agencies chosen above.
-Also keep only murder and # nonnegligent manslaughter (so excluding # negligent manslaughter). <- shr[shr$year %in% 2019:2020, ] shr_2019_and_2020 <- shr_2019_and_2020[shr_2019_and_2020$ori %in% agencies_in_both, ] shr_2019_and_2020 <- shr_2019_and_2020[shr_2019_and_2020$homicide_type %in% "murder and nonnegligent manslaughter", ] shr_2019_and_2020 # Get the number of murders by victim-offender relationship in 2019 and 2020 # Then find the percent change in murders by this group from 2019 to 2020 # Sort data by largest to smallest percent change <- shr_difference %>% shr_2019_and_2020 group_by(year) %>% count(victim_1_relation_to_offender_1) %>% spread(year, n) %>% mutate( difference = `2020` - `2019`, percent_change = difference / `2019` * 100, victim_1_relation_to_offender_1 = capitalize_words(victim_1_relation_to_offender_1)) %>% filter(`2019` >= 50) %>% arrange(percent_change) # This is only for the graph.
-By default graphs order alphabetically # but this makes # sure it orders it based on the ordering we made above (largest to smallest percent # change) $victim_1_relation_to_offender_1 <- shr_differencefactor(shr_difference$victim_1_relation_to_offender_1, levels = shr_difference$victim_1_relation_to_offender_1 ) # Makes a barplot showing the percent change from 2019 to 2020 in number of murders # by victim group.
-Labels the x-axis and the y-axis, shifts the graph # so that relationship labels are on the y-axis for easy reading.
-And finally # uses the "crim" theme that changes the colors in the graph to make it a little # easier to see. ggplot(shr_difference, aes( x = victim_1_relation_to_offender_1, y = percent_change)) + geom_bar(stat = "identity") + ylab("Percent Change, 2020 Vs. 2019") + xlab("Who Victim Is Relative to Murderer") + coord_flip() + theme_crim()
+library(dplyr) # Used to aggregate data # Warning: package 'dplyr' was built under R version 4.1.3 # # Attaching package: 'dplyr' # The following objects are masked from 'package:stats': # # filter, lag # The following objects are masked from 'package:base': # # intersect, setdiff, setequal, union library(ggplot2) # Used to make the graph # Warning: package 'ggplot2' was built under R version 4.1.3 library(crimeutils) # Used to capitalize words in a column library(tidyr) # Used to reshape the data # Load in the data <- readRDS("data/shr_1976_2020.rds") shr # See which agencies reported in 2019 and 2020 # An "ori" is a unique identifier code for agencies in FBI data <- shr$ori[shr$year == 2019] agencies_2019 <- shr$ori[shr$year == 2020] agencies_2020 # Get which agencies reported in both years so we have an # apples-to-apples comparison <- agencies_2019[agencies_2019 %in% agencies_2020] agencies_in_both # Keep just data from 2019 and 2020 and where the agencies # is one of the agencies chosen above.
+Also keep only murder and # nonnegligent manslaughter (so excluding negligent manslaughter). <- shr[shr$year %in% 2019:2020, ] shr_2019_2020 <- shr_2019_2020[shr_2019_2020$ori %in% shr_2019_2020 agencies_in_both, ]<- shr_2019_2020[shr_2019_2020$homicide_type %in% shr_2019_2020 "murder and nonnegligent manslaughter", ] # Get the number of murders by victim-offender relationship in 2019 and 2020 # Then find the percent change in murders by this group from 2019 to 2020 # Sort data by smallest to largest percent change <- shr_difference %>% shr_2019_2020 group_by(year) %>% count(victim_1_relation_to_offender_1) %>% spread(year, n) %>% mutate( difference = `2020` - `2019`, percent_change = difference / `2019` * 100, victim_1_relation_to_offender_1 = capitalize_words(victim_1_relation_to_offender_1) %>% ) filter(`2019` >= 50) %>% arrange(percent_change) # This is only for the graph.
+By default graphs order alphabetically # but this makes sure it orders it based on the ordering we made above # (smallest to largest percent change) $victim_1_relation_to_offender_1 <- shr_differencefactor(shr_difference$victim_1_relation_to_offender_1, levels = shr_difference$victim_1_relation_to_offender_1 ) # Makes a barplot showing the percent change from 2019 to 2020 in number # of murders by victim group.
+Labels the x-axis and the y-axis, shifts # the graph so that relationship labels are on the y-axis for easy reading. # And finally uses the "crim" theme that changes the colors in the graph to # make it a little easier to see. ggplot(shr_difference, aes( x = victim_1_relation_to_offender_1, y = percent_change + )) geom_bar(stat = "identity") + ylab("% Change, 2020 Vs. 2019") + xlab("Who Victim Is Relative to Murderer") + coord_flip() + theme_crim()

-We’ll now look at each piece of the larger chunk of code above and I’ll explain what it does.
+We’ll now look at each piece of the larger chunk of code above, and I’ll explain what it does.
 There are five different steps that I take to create the graph from the data we use: